 Each of the eight steps in this article is designed to help you improve the way you attract, onboard, manage, and report to clients.
 This, in turn, allows you to develop better relationships with them, and keep their business in the long term.

-As mentioned in step 8, a reliable and effective CRM tool is an important part of this, and Client Manager (CRM) was built with this in mind.
+As mentioned in step 8, a reliable and effective CRM tool is an important part of this, and CRM was built with this in mind.
 It allows you to streamline your entire client management routine, including the ability to:

 - Prioritize your time and resources more efficiently.